All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 If you already train:

-- Audit your rest periods.
-If you are resting 3-5 minutes between sets (common in strength-focused programs), you are optimizing for strength but not for GH.
+• Audit your rest periods.
+If you're resting 3-5 minutes between sets (common in strength-focused programs), you're improving for strength but not for GH.
 Incorporate at least 1-2 sessions per week with shorter rest periods (60-90 seconds) and moderate rep ranges (8-12) to maximize the GH response.

 Add post-meal walks: Walk for 10-15 minutes after your two largest meals.
 This reduces post-meal insulin spikes (supporting lower average insulin levels, which permits more GH release) and adds low-level movement that supports metabolic health.